ALuesink/Trend_Analysis_tool/README.md

 #### New parameters
 * Python scripts:

-...import_data: add the parameter to the corresponding dictionary ...upload/file: add the parameter to the insert
+  * import_data: add the parameter to the corresponding dictionary
+  * upload/file: add the parameter to the insert

 * MySQL database: add the parameter to the corresponding table